MiladArbabi/SynchroFlow/docs/onboarding/FT0-REALITY.md

 The user can still move around the UI.

 No real widget data is shown yet for FT0.

-COMPLETED_PARTIAL is treated as “still in onboarding” for v1, until we finalize the UX for partial data.

 The modal closes when isFirstTimeSync === false, which currently maps to: